Geneea/keboola-nlp-analysis/configuration.md

 * `analysis-result-sentences.csv` with sentence-level results has the following columns:
     * all `id` columns from the input table (used as primary keys)
     * `index` zero-based index of the sentence in the document, (primary key)
+    * `segment` text segment where the sentence is located
     * `text` the sentence text
     * `sentimentValue` detected sentiment of the sentence, from an interval _\[-1.0; 1.0\]_
     * `sentimentPolarity` detected sentiment of the sentence (_-1_, _0_ or _1_)